digiaonline/react-boilerplate/docs/01-coding-conventions.md

 ## Functional style

-Write [functional JavaScript](https://www.sitepoint.com/introduction-functional-javascript/) whenever possible, but keep in mind that some times you are better off with object-oriented JavaScript.
+Write [functional JavaScript](https://www.sitepoint.com/introduction-functional-javascript/) when possible, but keep in mind that some times you are better off with object-oriented JavaScript.
 Avoid writing imperative JavaScript at all cost.

 **Do**